-Note - Below is the full transcript from the podcast above, if you would like to listen other podcast in the series, you can find links at the bottom of this article.
+If you would like to listen other podcast in the series, you can find them here.

 Guy and his grandfather were lifeboat crew at Margate, which he himself joined at just 17.
 He's an accomplished sailor and has an absolute passion and deep respect for the sea.
 Here, Guy joins us on our podcast, The Boating Life, to deep dive into some key facts about the Royal National Lifeboat Institution, how people can take better care at keeping safe out on the water and what it’s like to save lives at sea.